Novel treatments and trials for Glioblastoma (GBM)

 Repurposed Drugs

-Repurposed drugs have shown in laboratory experiments maybe to have an effect but to date no trials have shown a survival benefit for people with a GBM.
+Repurposed drugs have shown in laboratory experiments to maybe have an effect but to date no trials have shown a survival benefit.
+It would be hard for these to go to trial as these drugs are cheaply available in the market place and so therefore there is no attraction to pharma.

 Metformin